lb0o/website/content/en/docs/install/kubernetes/talosctl.md

 This happens because the default CNI plugin was disabled in the previous step to enable Cozystack installing its own CNI plugin.
 {{% /alert %}}

+## Further Steps

-Now you have a Kubernetes cluster prepared for installing Cozystack.
+Now you have a Kubernetes cluster bootstrapped and ready for installing Cozystack.
 To complete the installation, follow the deployment guide, starting with the [Install Cozystack]({{% ref "/docs/getting-started/install-cozystack" %}}) section.